equant/my_bash_tools/README.md

 Recursively searches all pdfs for string.
 Requires nothing special.
 Not sensitive to case by default.

-Put this in your .bashrc
+Put this in your .bashrc:
 ~~~
 . ~/bin/my_bash_tools/pdf_search.bash
 ~~~

-Then you can do this whenever you want...
+Then you can do this whenever you want:
 ~~~
 cd /home/equant/directory/structure/full/of/directories/and/pdf/files
 pdf J04381486